 What is Coup Trail?

 Coup Trail is a premier leadership training course for Order of the Arrow members of the El-ku-ta Lodge in the Great Salt Lake Council.
-This training course teaches essential skills that help young men develop leadership skills to use in their local Troop or Team, school, and everyday life.
+This training course teaches essential skills that help young men develop leadership skills to use in their local Troop or school, and in their everyday life.
 The skills taught at Coup Trail have a profound and lifelong impact.
 Coup Trail is the only leadership training course of the Great Salt Lake Council that is exclusively for members of Scouting's National Honor Society, the Order of the Arrow, and is required training for youth who hope to become officers in our Lodge.

 Coup Trail first began in 1987 and has since been a traditional leadership training course of El-Ku-Ta Lodge.
 There was no course held in 2009-11, but Coup Trail was reborn in 2012 and continues strong today.

 The Coup Trail Leadership Training Course is driven by the concept of leadership through service.
 Lessons are developed and taught with a focus on honor and service.
 Coup Trail is a fast-paced learning environment.
 Throughout the week, participants work in clans (patrols) and gain experience to act as a leader and make decisions for the group.
 Coup Trail has gone through several major improvements since it has began 27 years ago.
 All of the improvements have been made to better make the young men of the Great Salt Lake Council into incredible leaders.
 Coup Trail has been called by many as "the best youth leadership training course in the nation."
 Participating in Coup Trail provides amazing opportunities for youth to lead in ways that they had not discovered before.